UPDATED January 16, 2017

 But, did you know there are even more opportunities for you to indulge?
 Let’s look at a few options that include a special meal and then reserved viewing at two very popular shows.

 Before we get started, let me make an important note: Disneyland and California Adventure shows are outdoors.
-While it’s rare for World of Color and Paint the Night to be cancelled all together, Disneyland Forever Fireworks are cancelled quite frequently due to high winds.
-Because of this, I recommend committing your Disneyland Paint the Night reservation to early on in your visit.
-Although the fireworks are not technically part of the package, staying in the reserved viewing area for the fireworks is certainly a bonus and part of what I think makes these options a great value.
+While it’s rare for World of Color and Disneyland parades to be cancelled all together, fireworks are cancelled quite frequently due to high winds.
+Because of this, I recommend committing your Disneyland parade reservation to early on in your visit.
+Although the fireworks are not technically part of the package, coordinating your strategy in the reserved viewing area for the fireworks is certainly a bonus and part of what I think makes these options a great value.
 If the fireworks are cancelled the night of your reservation, that’s unfortunate.
 But, you can try again on another night during your visit and you already have the parade crossed off your list.

 OK, to the special dining event options: